 These little strawberry pies are a nice wholesome treat to have around for the kids, or even to serve up for a ready made breakfast They remind me a little of the Pop Tart type treats I used to get from the food coop years ago when the kids were little.
 Those were always our splurge.
 I have never been one to serve up sugary cereals or processed food for breakfast, but I did like those Pop Tarts when I was growing up, (at our house it was a rare treat as well, because my mom wasn't a sugary breakfast person either).
 When we had our kids, I was able to find a "healthier" version of the Pop Tart through the food coop, and so we could have a little of that delight, without feeling like they would be on a sugar high all morning.

 Processed foods are full of sugar, color, preservatives and various enhancers that can cause so many problems with behavior and health, that we try to stay away from it as much as possible.
-You can make your own treats with so much less sugar and add a little whole grain, and still have a yummy, wholesome treat.
-One of the precious blogs I read, posted a recipe a couple of weeks ago entitled "Strawberry Rhubarb Hand Pies"....
+You can make your own treats with so much less sugar and add a little whole grain, without loosing any of the delicious flavor.
+One of the blogs I read, posted a recipe a couple of weeks ago entitled "Strawberry Rhubarb Hand Pies"....
 I must say I got weak at the knees when I read that one.
-I wanted to make it very much, but couldn't get rhubard for "love nor money" around here... and no I can't manage to grow it; I don't know what is wrong with me.
-So I skipped the rhubarb and went with the strawberries I had, and used my own pie dough recipe, a few alterations of my own and out came some wonderful little pies.
+I wanted to make it very much, but couldn't get ahold of any rhubarb; so I skipped the rhubarb and went with the strawberries I had, and used my own pie dough recipe, after a few alterations of my own, out came some wonderful little pies.
 I wanted to share them with you.
-And please pop over to Home Joys for her strawberry rhubarb version, if you happen to be able to get ahold of that rhubarb... or can manage to grow it (and if you do, I admire you greatly).
+And please pop over to Home Joys for her strawberry rhubarb version, if you happen to get ahold of some rhubarb.

 Wash, drain and dry your strawberries.